How much does it cost to pave 1000 square feet?

 Cost to Pave a Driveway: The average Southern California driveway is approximately 1,000 sq. ft.
 Brick driveway paving cost on a space that size will typically come in at around $8,500, with removal of the old driveway, base and paving stone installation.

 Depending on the material, paving a driveway can cost anywhere from $1,500 to over $11,000.
 Concrete is a popular choice because of its durability and long-lasting nature.
 Other popular types of driveways include asphalt or blacktop, gravel, pavers and rubber.

 Concrete can be more affordable than other materials and requires little maintenance.
-It can be decorated with colors, stamped patterns, borders or custom finishes (all of which add to the base price) and can last up to 30 to 40 years.
+It can be decorated with colors, stamped patterns, borders and can last up to 30 to 40 years.
 This makes it a great option for most homeowners who live in warm climates.
-Asphalt, a popular second choice, has a life cycle of up to 15 to 30 years and does best in colder climates.
+Asphalt, a popular second choice, has a life cycle of up to 15 to 30 years.

 Labor also drives the cost of driveway paving since it’s a labor-intensive process.
 The labor cost to pave an average 450-square-foot driveway could run $5 to $7 per square foot or about $2,250.
 A driveway that has curves or is circular will cost more to complete, so labor costs will also increase.
 Labor accounts for up to 50 percent of the cost of most driveway installations.
 Still, it’s worth the price to have experienced laborers carefully pave a durable driveway that will be used countless times.

 Driveway Size, Layout, and Thickness